What Is Intent Data And Its Benefits for B2B Sales?

-Intent data is behavioural data on the company level, which can identify whether a company has expressed intent to invest in your (or similar) products or solutions.
-It’s the next big step in data driven marketing and sales.
+Intent data is a behavioural dataset that indicates what a business or an individual is interested in.
+It predicts whether a buyer intends to invest in your (or similar) products or solutions.
+It’s the next big step in data-driven marketing and sales.

 It can be used to make more efficient and confident marketing and sales decisions.